 Why is it called Elephants Have Wings?

 In Hindu mythology during the monsoons that refresh the earth with life-giving rains, the clouds bringing rains are regarded as the WINGS OF ELEPHANTS.
 Airavata is a mythological white elephant who carries the Hindu god Indra.
 Airavata is also called ‘elephant of the clouds’.

 The Parable of the Blind Men and the Elephant

 ‘Elephants Have Wings’ is a re-visioning of the parable of the Blind Men and the Elephant in a timeless landscape.

 There are many versions of the story of the blind men and the elephant. tale, where a group of blind men (or men in the dark) touch an elephant to learn what it is like.
 Each one feels a different part.
 They argue over what they feel, until they realise they are touching the one elephant.

 It opens the search for the discovery of – what is truth?

-This parable is told in Buddhism, Sufism, Hinduism, Jainism and many Eastern faiths, mythologies and studied in philosophy universally.
+Originating in India, this parable is told in Hinduism, Buddhism, Sufism, Jainism and many Eastern faiths, mythologies and studied in philosophy universally.

 The inspiration for Elephants Have Wings